 Though most miscarriages resolve without issue, some complications manifest through prolonged or unusual abdominal pain:

-• Infection (Endometritis): Bacterial infection of uterine lining causing fever, foul discharge, severe tenderness.
+- Infection (Endometritis or Septic Miscarriage): Bacterial infection of the uterine lining can cause fever, chills, foul discharge, severe tenderness, and worsening pain.

-• Ectopic Pregnancy Complications: Rarely mistaken for miscarriage but involves sharp unilateral abdominal pain needing urgent care.
+- Ectopic Pregnancy Complications: Rarely mistaken for miscarriage but involves sharp abdominal or pelvic pain, often one-sided, and needs urgent care.

 The Role of Medical Follow-Up Visits

-Post-miscarriage follow-up visits allow healthcare providers to assess healing progress through physical exams and ultrasound imaging.
-They confirm that all pregnancy tissue has been expelled and rule out infection or other problems causing prolonged abdominal pain.
+Post-miscarriage follow-up visits allow healthcare providers to assess healing progress through symptom review, physical exams, blood tests, or ultrasound imaging when needed.
+They help confirm that pregnancy tissue has passed and rule out infection or other problems causing prolonged abdominal pain.

 During these visits, doctors also discuss emotional support options since physical recovery often intertwines with psychological healing.